The Witch of Moorgate

-Having heard that they would meet a handsome dark-haired stranger — King of Clubs — that they would have a change of fortune for the better — ten of Diamonds — that they might make a wealthy marriage — nine of Clubs — and that they should avoid a jealous stranger — Jack of Spades — her clients paid up with ready cash or in kind by doing Mammy’s washing and ironing.
+Having heard that they would meet a handsome dark-haired stranger — King of Clubs — that they would have a change of fortune for the better — ten of Diamonds — that they might make a wealthy marriage — nine of Clubs — and that they should avoid a jealous stranger — Jack of Spades — her clients were quick to express their gratitude.
+Some handed over ready cash, while others paid in kind by doing Mammy’s washing and ironing.

-However, something suggests that Mammy Calder had not read her own cards when she complained to Mr Dale not only that he owed her money but also that his wife had been rude to her.
-Mr Dale was genuinely scared of Mammy, and he hit his wife for being so foolish as to provoke the reputed witch.
+However, it would appear that Mammy Calder had not read her own cards when she complained to Mr Dale that he owed her money.
+Not only that, she went on, but his wife had also been rude to her.
+Mr Dale was genuinely scared of Mammy, and he hit his wife for being so foolish as to provoke the local witch.
 Mrs Dale then blamed Mammy for her lamming, and, not being of a superstitious frame of mind, she decided to enlist the help of her Walcot cronies to get her revenge.

 Mrs Dale fashioned a model of a witch with a pointy hat, a birch broom and a deck of cards — Mrs Calder in miniature.
-When Dale was out, she hung the image so that it dangled from the Walcots’ first floor window for all to see.
+When Mr Dale was out, she hung the image so that it dangled from the Walcots’ first floor window for all to see.
 One imagines that the neighbours enjoyed a discrete laugh at Mammy’s expense.

-Mammy’s victory did not last for long.
+Mammy’s victory did not last long.
 She was summoned to appear before Alderman Christopher Smith at Guildhall on a charge of violent assault against the person of Miss Walcot.
 The story was told, and the sprightly Miss Walcott was examined for signs of the assault.
-All that could be seen when she revealed “a very pretty white shoulder” to the Court was “a mark something like a scratch”.
+All that could be seen when she revealed ‘a very pretty white shoulder’ to the court was ‘a mark something like a scratch’.

-Mammy denied being a conjuror or a witch or a fortune teller, insisting that when she was not feeling too weak or sickly to get out of bed she earned her living by washing and ironing, and that only the week before Mrs Walcot had paid seven shillings for her services.
+Mammy denied being a conjuror or a witch or a fortune teller.
+When she was not feeling too weak or sickly to get out of bed, she earned her living by washing and ironing.
+Only the week before Mrs Walcot had paid seven shillings for her services.
 Mrs Walcot remarked tartly that the old woman earned more in bed telling fortunes than by honest labour.
 Mammy replied that it was not her fault if her gift for shuffling the cards had her grateful neighbours insisting on doing her work in exchange for a glimpse into their future.

 Whilst most people would probably have been relieved to have got away so lightly, Mammy Calder was furious at what she saw as an injustice.
-She announced that she did not have money to pay the costs, and that even if she did she “would go to all the prisons in the world before they should get anything out of her”.
+She announced that she was not in a position to pay the costs.
+Even if she had the money, she added, she would ‘go to all the prisons in the world before they should get anything out of her’.
 Alderman Smith sighed and ordered her to be detained until the money was paid.
 Officer Herdsfield then had the privilege of escorting her to Wood Street Compter, and was roundly cursed by the witch for his troubles.